 Former City Manager Hector De La Rosa, who took his post as the model homes were finishing up, said the city was counting on the development to generate various fees, such as permits and development impact fees.
 The city also lost on the snowball effect of increased development, such as an upward swing in sales tax revenues.

-Would-be property tax increases took a hit as development not only from Liberty but other planned areas such as increased homes in Trilogy ground to a halt.
+Would-be property tax increases took a hit as development not only from Liberty but from other planned areas, such as additional homes in Trilogy, ground to a halt.

 But with Liberty, the city had not yet accepted, or signed off on, most of the developer’s improvements, which needed to be OK’d by the city before it took control from the developer.
 The result is that most of the area’s maintenance is currently still the burden of Shea Homes.

 No one knows the shape of the underground pipes and today the grass is growing in joints between the concrete.
 The area has expansive soil, said Dillon, the city engineer, that allows for the expansion and constriction of the land.
 As the cracks in the road grow, the damage increases, leaving the roads not in the same ready-to-go shape they were in 2008.